 - 5.13.B.1.
 Sidewalks shall be within the right-of-way of the street and shall extend in width from one (1) foot inside the right-of-way line toward the curb line. - 5.13.B.2.
 Sidewalks shall be four (4) feet wide in single-family residential developments. - 5.13.B.3.
 Sidewalks shall be five (5) feet wide in multi-family developments. - 5.13.B.4.
 Sidewalks shall be ten (10) feet wide in commercial developments, unless justification is provided to warrant a lesser width. - 5.13.B.5.
-Sidewalks shall be constructed according to the specifications as set forth in applicable requirements. - 5.13.B.6.
+Sidewalks shall be constructed according to the specifications as set forth in applicable pennsylvania Department of Transportation specifications, and must conform to all Americans With Disabilities requirements. - 5.13.B.6.
 Where sidewalks cross driveways, the minimum thickness shall be 6 inches, and mesh reinforcement shall be provided.